100-Round Case Gauge FAQs

 I'm running a major match and have no box, can I use one of yours?

 Yes!
 In 2017 USPSA and DNROI approved our boxes for match use.
 If you have one already, you'll want to check it's actually within the specifications and not a tiny bit small.
-Our official "match" boxes are size-checked and have a bottom plate with the appropriate rules laser-engraved in to avoid arguments at the chrono station.
+Our official "match" boxes are at the maximum-allowable size, size-checked and have a bottom plate with the appropriate rules laser-engraved in to avoid arguments at the chrono station.

 .22 Basepad FAQs